 I came to Virginia Beach about 3.5 years ago as the academic support coordinator.
 I previously worked in Norfolk as the literacy coordinator for K-12.
 I worked in Norfolk for over 20 years.

-What do you like about your work?
+What do you like best about your work?

-What do you like to do when you’re not at work?
+What do you enjoy doing when you’re not at work?

 When I’m not at work I’m definitely running around with my two kids.
 The typical soccer mom and baseball mom and track mom and all those types of things.

 I’m a product of Virginia Beach Schools.
 I graduated from Kempsville.
 I went to Woodstock Elementary, Kemps Landing, Kempsville Middle, Kempsville High School.
 And my favorite teacher, Dick Ponti, works here.
 I think he was my favorite teacher because I hated math and I was horrible at math, but I felt like he liked us.
 Sometimes you go in a classroom and you’re not sure if a teacher likes you, and we all know now that students work better when they know their teacher cares about them.
 So, I think he knew that early on.
 And even when we struggled, we knew that he cared and he wanted us to successful.

 It didn’t make math easier but it made me more successful because I knew he wasn’t going to let me fail.